Feature article

 AI summary

-A historic Mt Eden stone farmhouse, Coldicutt House, is for sale for the first time in 40 years.
-Dating to the 1840s, this Historic Place Category 2 property is a rare example of a basalt farmhouse on its original site.
+A historic Mt Eden stone farmhouse, Coldicutt House, is on the market for the first time in 40 years.
+This Historic Place Category 2 property, dating to the 1840s, is a rare example of a basalt farmhouse on its original site.

 Originally known as Coldicutt House, the house was built by English settlers William and Sarah Coldicutt who developed a smallholding here - at the time the location was considered to be on the outskirts of the city.
 Photo: Bayleys